 Love, love, love this!
 We were camping at a campground that had a Halloween party for all the kids and families.
-Lutz happened to notice several pumpkins left on the table after clean up.
-He grabbed a couple of them and now I am on a pumpkin rage recipe find.
+Lutz happened to notice several pumpkins left on the table after cleaning up.
+He grabbed a couple of them, and now I am on a pumpkin rage recipe find.
 Of course, I had to make soup.
 My pumpkins were about 8 inches across.
 I steamed them both and froze half of it for future cooking activities.
 Basically, I used about 3 cups of puréed pumpkin for the soup (you can use canned pumpkin, too).
 I doubled the recipe since we were feeding a tribe!

 RED CURRY PUMPKIN SOUP

 - Pumpkin Puree

 - 1 small pumpkin pureed seeded, cut into 4X2 pieces (don't peel yet)

 - Soup Base

 - 1 32 oz pure coconut cream reserve 1/4 cup to drizzle on top

 - 2 medium potatoes peel and dice-optional for thickening

 - 2 tsp fresh ginger grated